 As assistant conductor Ms Young has worked alongside Paavo Järvi in concerts and recordings with the Frankfurt Radio Symphony Orchestra, including the recent recording with Steven Isserlis of the Prokofiev and Shostakovich cello concerti.
 Also, Rachael Young has worked with the Deutsche Kammerphilharmonie Bremen alongside violinist Viktoria Mullova, as well as with the Pärnu Festival Orchestra in Estonia and The Philharmonia in London.
 She has also assisted Leonid Grin in concerts with the Orquesta Sinfónica de Chile.

-Rachael has participated in a number of prestigious conducting master classes since 2007.
-In both 2008 and 2010 she took part in Neeme Järvi’s Summer Academy in Estonia, the final concert at the 2010 event being broadcast live on Klassika Raadio Estonia with the Parnu City Orchestra and Estonian National Youth Chamber Orchestra.
-Rachael has also participated in master classes with Jorma Panula, in the Celebidache Foundation Masterclass held in the Czech Republic and in ‘The London master classes’ at The Royal Academy of Music.
+Since 2009 Ms Young has participated in a number of prestigious conducting master classes including both The Järvi Academy Summer and Winter Academies in Estonia, with concerts being broadcast live on Klassika Raadio Estonia.
+She has also participated in Masterclasses with Jorma Panula, the Celebidache Foundation Masterclass held in the Czech Republic and in ‘The London Masterclasses’ at The Royal Academy of Music.